FCOO/fcoo-widget/README.md

 ## Description
-This package is used for...
+This package is used for creating modal-windows as widgets.
+It is a extension of `$.bsModal` in [fcoo/jquery-bootstrap](https://github.com/FCOO/jquery-bootstrap)

 ## Installation
 ### bower